signalfx/signalfx-agent/docs/monitors/windows-iis.md

 # windows-iis

-This monitor reports metrics for Windows Internet Information Services.
+(Windows Only) This monitor reports metrics for Windows Internet Information Services.
 It is used to drive the Windows IIS dashboard content.

 ## Windows Performance Counters